Why is dental care so important?

 - Regularly check your cat's mouth for any signs of dental problems.
 If you notice any of the symptoms above, seek veterinary attention immediately.

 - Avoid feeding an exclusive diet of canned food.

 How do I care for my cat's teeth?

 There are several ways to care for your cat's teeth at home.
 Proper dental care should begin when your cat is young so that he becomes used to having his mouth handled.

-- Regularly brushing your cat's teeth.
-This will need to be done with a special 'cat' toothbrush and toothpaste.
+- Regularly brush your cat's teeth.
+This will need to be done with a special pet toothbrush and toothpaste.
 Never use human toothpaste on animals.

 - You can purchase special diets which are designed to reduce plaque and tartar formation.
 One such food is Hills T/D which can be purchased through your veterinarian.

 - Feed raw chicken necks or bones.
 This is a somewhat controversial topic.
 In Australia it is quite commonly recommended as a way to reduce plaque and tartar formation, however, there are risks associated with feeding raw bones to cats.
 Speak to your veterinarian for his/her opinion on feeding raw chicken necks and or bones.

 - Regularly feed chunky pieces of raw beef which the cat really has to gnaw on.